microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

    display(review_scores_df[["Average_Score_Difference", "Average_Score", "Calc_Average_Score", "Hotel_Name"]])
    ```

-   You may also wonder about the supplied in dataset `Average_Score` value and why it is sometimes different from the calculated average score.
+   You may also wonder about the `Average_Score` value and why it is sometimes different from the calculated average score.
 As we can't know why some of the values match, but others have a difference, it's safest in this case to use the review scores that we have to calculate the average ourselves.
 That said, the differences are usually very small, here are the hotels with the greatest deviation from the dataset average and the calculated average:

    | Average_Score_Difference | Average_Score | Calc_Average_Score |                                  Hotel_Name |
    | :----------------------: | :-----------: | :----------------: | ------------------------------------------: |